bigfishhhhhzoey/GenerativeAI/Semantic Search/Rerank/README.md

 This project demonstrates how to implement semantic search by combining keyword-based search, dense retrieval techniques, and reranking, utilizing BM25, transformer-based embeddings, and relevance scoring to retrieve and rank relevant documents.
 The core of the project focuses on leveraging Weaviate's client API for building a semantic search engine that ranks articles effectively based on user queries.

 ## Project Overview
+The project retrieves data from a public Weaviate demo database: [https://cohere-demo.weaviate.network/](https://cohere-demo.weaviate.network/), which contains 10 million records from Wikipedia in 10 languages.
 The project provides three main components for retrieval and ranking:

 1. **Keyword Search**: Uses BM25 to perform a keyword-based search that matches the terms from the query against articles in the dataset.
 This approach provides a good starting point but may not always yield the most relevant results.